I'm a chatbot, ask me anything: building Learning Development for the future

 Beverley Pickard-Jones is a lecturer in Psychology at Bangor University.
 She is excited about integrating technology and education.
 Her pedagogical research focuses on leveraging AI technologies to optimise the learning experience and foster greater knowledge retention among students.
 By embracing AI in educational practices, she believes we can equip students with the skills they need to excel in a dynamic and swiftly changing technological landscape.

-Sarah Thompson, Bangor University
+Sarah Thomson, Bangor University

 Sarah Thomson is an honorary industrial fellow at Bangor University.
 She works with the School of Human and Behavioural Sciences to bridge the gap between experimental psychology and applied user-centred design practices.